AndreasFaust/gatsby-plugin-transitions/README.md

 ## useTransitionStore

 A hook, that exposes the plugin’s state-management.
+Unfortunately it is currently not possible to use `useTransitionStore` outside of `TransitionProvider`.
 It returns an `Array` with 2 elements:

 1.  **state** of type `object`